RatInABox-Lab/RatInABox/ratinabox/contribs/TaskEnvironment.md

 # TaskEnvironment

-`TaskEnvironment` is a specialized `ratinabox.Environment` designed to simplify specification and management of tasks that agents carry out. `TaskEnvironment` also inherits from the popular `pettingzoo.env` multi-agent reinforcement learning environment.
-Which makes it easy to integrate with existing RL codes.
+`TaskEnvironment` is designed to simplify specification and management of tasks that agents carry out, blending the flexble `ratinabox.Environment` with a popular multi-agent reinforcement learning `pettingzoo.env` environment.

-In this file, we offer a flexible and customizable environment structure that can handle various types of goals, rewards, and agent interactions.
-We achieve this through a set of interconnected classes, enabling users to create specialized task environments.
-One of the most common environments we implement here is the SpatialGoalEnvironment.
+`TaskEnvironment` offers customizable environment structure that can handle various types of goals, rewards, and agent interactions.

 The main classes in TaskEnvironment.py are:

-* `Goal`: This abstract class represents a general goal that agents need to achieve.
+* `Goal`: This abstract class represents a goal that agents need to achieve.
 For new tasks, users may need to implement their own specialized goal classes derived from Goal by defining specific methods to determine goal satisfaction and any other specific behaviors.

 * `Reward`: This class represents a reward that agents can earn by satisfying goals.
 Rewards can have dynamics that evolve over time (e.g. decay rates or may be driven by an external ramping signal).